Suspect dead, 2 officers injured in shooting in Midtown Atlanta

 Police say an officer responded to the scene and encountered the suspect.
 The suspect fired a shot at the officer, grazing him in the head.
 The officer returned fire, fatally wounding the suspect.

-The officer was taken to an area hospital where he is expected to be treated and released.
+The officer was taken to an area hospital with non life-threatening injuries is expected to be treated and released.
 A second officer's foot was also grazed by a bullet.
-He's also expected to be okay.
+He's expected to be okay.

 The GBI has taken over the investigation.